Measuring for Scoot Boots

 - Shape from the side: Profile shot from the side so that we can see the heel height (should be taken from close to ground-level).

-NOTE: The measurements in photos must be clearly legible in order for us to offer sizing advice; taking good measurement photos often requires having an extra person available to assist.
+NOTE: The measurements in photos must be clearly legible in order for us to offer accurate sizing advice (taking good measurement photos often requires having an extra person to assist).
+Please verify that the image quality will allow reading of measurements to the nearest 1/8 of an inch, the hoof is clean, and the shape photos are taken on a hard surface free of debris.

 3. Shape from the front: